NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/permissions.md

     });

     it("correctCrossContractCall should grant allowTransient", async function () {
+      // 🛡️ Cross-Contract Permission:
+      // When one contract passes an encrypted handle to another, it must use
-      const dummyAddress = "0x0000000000000000000000000000000000000001";
+      // `FHE.allowTransient` to give the target contract temporary access. const dummyAddress = "0x0000000000000000000000000000000000000001";
       // This should succeed - contract has permission on _secretValue await contract.correctCrossContractCall(dummyAddress);